nisalfernando/pomodoroClock/README.md

 # pomodoroClock

+# Description
-This clock is used for productivity.
-You can concentrate one task with defined time and take defined brake.
+  -> This clock is can be used for productivity.
+  -> You can concentrate one task with predefined time and take predefined brakes.
-Easy to use.
+  -> Easy to use.